 A: At the end of the day, marketing is about two things: customer retention and customer creation.
 At San Francisco State, I’ll utilize my professional and educational training to make the college more customer-focused – and the customers are not just the students, but also the faculty and the staff.
 The goal is to create a sense of excitement in and about the college.

 Second, we will be focusing on building the brand of the school.
 We have a brand, but we want to make it a greater brand.
-We've created seven five-member taskforces comprised of faculty, staff, students, alumni and community members.
+We've created seven five-member taskforces comprised of faculty, staff, students, alumni, and community members.
 After in-depth conversations with my colleagues and reading a lot of historical documents, I've identified seven priorities, and four of the priorities really have a marketing emphasis on them.
 One priority is to see how we can build the LFCoB brand further.
-The second one is on fundraising, the third is community engagement, and the fourth one is in curricular innovation.
+The second is on fundraising, the third is community engagement, and the fourth is on curricular innovation.
 I think the fundamental thing we want to look at is, what is our product?
-What is our value proposition that we are offering to the marketplace and how do we differentiate ourselves?
+What is the value proposition that we are offering to the marketplace and how do we differentiate ourselves?

 Q: What are your hopes for the college’s fundraising committee?
 What are your fundraising goals?

 A: We have talented faculty, many of whom are very entrepreneurial.
 But we need to be able to offer them resources so that they can excel in their work.
 Fundraising can provide those resources.
-I would like to see more endowed professorships for high quality researchers and educators to motivate the faculty and energize them.
-I also always look for scholarship support for students, and to perhaps support student organizations so that we can send our students to competitions, where they can measure themselves against the very best and enhance the reputation of our school.
+I would like to see more endowed professorships for high-quality researchers and educators to motivate the faculty and energize them.
+I also always look for scholarship support for students and perhaps support student organizations so that we can send our students to competitions, where they can measure themselves against the very best and enhance the reputation of our school.